humble-fox-2019/hacktivoverflow/server/README.md

         errors: [
             "Title field is required",
             "Description field is required",
-            "Tags must be filled minimal 1"
+            "Tags must be filled min 1"
         ]
     }
     ```